 Nancy loves teaching kids about the ocean because “the ocean is like a portal to another world and getting the opportunity to explore it with great co-workers and curious children is amazing.”

 On her first day at O’Neill Sea Odyssey she saw two humpback whales up close for the very first time in her life!

-Eliseo graduated from UCSC with a degree in Biology.
-He's a skilled waterperson, an avid diver and Divemaster who "loves exploring new places both underwater and on the surface," and has spent extensive time traveling and learning abroad, even working as a Reef Science Educator in Indonesia.
+Eliseo graduated from University of California, Santa Cruz with a B.S. in Biology.
+He's a skilled waterperson and an avid diver and Divemaster who loves exploring new places both underwater and on the surface.
+Eliseo has spent extensive time traveling and learning abroad, even working as a Reef Science Educator in Indonesia.
 Most recently, he worked in the Underwater Explorers program at the Monterey Bay Aquarium where he taught interactive marine science classes in both English and Spanish and surface SCUBA lessons for children of all ages in the Great Tidepool, focusing on California coastal biodiversity and kelp forest ecology.

-Eliseo’s passion is written all over his face every time he leads one of our programs, and his engaging style has our students spellbound.
-"I love working with kids from all different backgrounds and ages and feel lucky to be teaching and inspiring the next generation of ocean scientists and conservationists, especially those who may not always see themselves represented in the marine science world."
+In Eliseo’s words, he describes his first impression of working at O’Neill Sea Odyssey; "I love working with kids from all different backgrounds and ages and feel lucky to be teaching and inspiring the next generation of ocean scientists and conservationists, especially those who may not always see themselves represented in the marine science world."